-In accordance with Government Auditing Standards, we have also issued our report dated August 31, 2018 on our consideration of DeTour Arts & Technology Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated September 22, 2020 on our consideration of DeTour Arts & Technology Academy's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is to solely describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of DeTour Arts & Technology Academy's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering DeTour Arts & Technology Academy's internal control over financial reporting and compliance.

-Certified Public Accountants Grand Rapids, Michigan
+Certified Public Accountants